Go Write Your Book:

 What does low-residency MFA mean?

-A low-residency MFA program offers you the best of both worlds: You can attend the program you want from the comfort of your home, but then a few times throughout your studies, you can go on location with your peers for an in-depth residency.
+A low-residency MFA program offers you the best of both worlds: You can attend the program you want from the comfort of your home, while also going on location with your peers for an in-depth residency several times throughout your studies.

 One such program is the Mountainview Low-Residency MFA at Southern New Hampshire University.
-It's a 2-year program that features 4 residencies at the Mountain View Grand in New Hampshire – each in January and June.
+It's a 2-year program that features 4 residencies in New Hampshire – two each in January and June.
 (Both months can be beautiful times of year here.)

 These residencies include: